simionschiopu/Mine-In-Unity/README.md

 Q: Is this going to be an exact clone?
 A: Maybe.....Our plans may change as time goes on!

 Q: Can I help?
 A: Yes!
 We need coders to help us with bugs or adding new things.

-Q: Where can I get help?
-A: www.mineinunity.tk

 Q: I don't now what a Unity is...can I still play?
 A: No. This is a dev release, so only devs can use it.
 Once we mature, public releases will be added.